What is the best type of timeshare for you? Timeshares and how to use it guide

 They would have had no problem exchanging to a like resort or other highly sought after top location, but are simply only interested in their own resorts for fear of exchange.
 This is despite the fact that Interval has a request first exchange, whereby the risk of a failed exchange is eradicated.

-Their prime motivation in their purchase was for use at the resort.
 They chose particular lodges and specific weeks and were motivated by the golf and the facilities.
 Over the years these lodges have become that home from home, with like minded friends also being at the resort on those same weeks.

 That works great at those resorts but not all resorts allow particular units.
 Marriott Timeshares for instance have floating time and units.
 That means you have the right to use your timeshare at particular times of the year, but don’t have a finite apartment or villa of your own, so you may be in a different apartment every visit to the same resort and never have the same neighbors.